Biclustering random matrix partitions with an application to classification of forensic body fluids: Statistical inference with the Cut-Model

-where $\X = (X_\T,\X_\U)$ is used to obtain the second line.
-We get the Cut-posterior by weighting the Bayes posterior with the (inverse of the) predictive probability for the new data $\X_\U$, leading to completely removing the influence of the new data on $Q$.
-The factor $p(\X_\T|Q)$ in the numerator is readily evaluated using Equation~\ref{eq:Xfk_given_Rfk} (with $R\to Q$ and $\X\to \X_\T$).
-However, as

-is an intractable function of the parameter $Q$, we cannot target $\pi_\text{cut}(R|\X)$ easily with MCMC.
+so we get the Cut-posterior by weighting the Bayes posterior with the posterior predictive probability for the unlabeled data.
+Returning to Equation~\ref{eq:missing_type_cut_post}, $p(\X|Q)$ in \eqref{eq:cut_post_R_bit} is an intractable function of $Q$, so we cannot target $\pi_\text{cut}(R|\X,y_\T)$ easily with MCMC.

-In order to treat the intractable parameter-dependent constant $p(\X|Q)$, we sample the Cut-posterior in Equation~\ref{eq:missing_type_cut_post} using nested MCMC \citep{Plummer2015CutsModels}: we run MCMC targeting $\pi(Q|\X_\T)$ giving samples $\{Q^{(t)}\}_{t=1}^{T_0}$ of partitions of the labeled data and then, for each $t \in \{1, \dots, T_0\}$, simulate a ``side-chain'' $\{R^{(t,t')}\}_{t'=1}^{T_1}$ targeting $\pi(R|\X, Q^{(t)})$.
-In the side-chain, the labeled profiles in $Q^{(t)}$ have fixed row-partitions, while the fluid-types and subtypes of the unlabeled profiles (in $R$ but not in $Q^{(t)}$) are updated.
+In order to treat the intractable parameter-dependent constant $p(\X|Q)$, we sample the Cut-posterior in \eqref{eq:missing_type_cut_post} using nested MCMC \citep{Plummer2015CutsModels}: we run MCMC targeting $\pi_Q(Q|\X_\T,y_\T)$ giving samples $\{Q^{(t)}\}_{t=1}^{T_0}$ of partitions of the labeled data and then, for each $t \in \{1, \dots, T_0\}$, simulate a ``side-chain'' $\{R^{(t,t')}\}_{t'=1}^{T_1}$ targeting $\pi_R(R|\X, Q^{(t)})$.
+In the side-chain, the labeled profiles in $Q^{(t)}$ have fixed row-partitions, while the fluid-types and subtypes of the unlabeled profiles are updated.
 The intractable factor $p(\X|Q^{(t)})$ cancels in the Metropolis-Hastings acceptance probability in this second MCMC.
-We run the side-chain to equilibrium and take the final state as our sample by setting $R^{(t)} = R^{(t, T_1)}$ for all $t \in \{1,\dots, T_0\}$.
-The set of samples $\{R^{(t)}\}^{T_0}_{t = 1}$ is, asymptotically in $T_0$ and $T_1$, distributed according to $\pi_\text{cut}(R|\X)$.
-The downside of nested MCMC is that we have to accept ''double asymptotics'' for convergence to target.
-However, the set $\{Q^{(t)}\}_{t=1}^{T_0}$ can be recycled for many different sets of unlabeled profiles, and the side chains targeting $\pi(R|\X, Q^{(t)})$ parallelize perfectly and converge very rapidly.
+We run each side-chain to equilibrium keeping only the final state, $R^{(t)} = R^{(t, T_1)}$ for all $t \in \{1,\dots, T_0\}$.
+The samples $\{R^{(t)}\}^{T_0}_{t = 1}$ are, asymptotically in $T_0$ and $T_1$, distributed according to $\pi_\text{cut}(R|\X,y_\T)$.
+The downside of nested MCMC is this ''double asymptotic'' convergence to target.
+However, the set $\{Q^{(t)}\}_{t=1}^{T_0}$ can be recycled for many different sets of unlabeled profiles, and the side chains targeting $\pi_R(R|\X, Q^{(t)})$ parallelize perfectly and converge very rapidly.

-We can take the Cut-Model approach further.
-In Equation~\ref{eq:missing_type_cut_post}, we cut the feedback from unlabeled profiles into the row-clustering of labeled profiles, but the unlabeled profiles still interact with one another in $\pi(R|\X, Q)$.
-We can cut these interactions by simply taking the unlabeled profiles $i\in\U$ one at a time in separate Cut-posteriors, proceeding as above with $\U=\{i\}$.
-Such a setup enables the side-chains to be constructed by using a Gibbs sampler that reaches equilibrium in a single step.